loader image

 Beyond these requirements, employers must also comply with individual state regulations, which can differ significantly.
 For example, while employers in 11 states, like Colorado and New York, are obligated to offer paid leave, others have no such requirement.
 Each state has a mandatory unemployment fund employers must contribute to on top of federal insurance mentioned above.

 Generally speaking, there are fewer statutory benefits in the US than in many other countries.
-In countries like Germany, the Philippines, and the United Arab Emirates, employers are legally required to provide health insurance and paid leave, benefits that are optional in the US except for employers with more than 50 employees.
+In countries like Germany, the Philippines, and the United Arab Emirates, employers are legally required to provide health insurance and paid annual leave, benefits that are optional in the US except for employers with more than 50 employees.

 Despite this, many US employers offer additional benefits to attract top talent and maintain a competitive edge within their industries.